bkuzmanoski/vscode-theme-zenith/README.md

 **Colors**

-Tne down the use of colors in Explorer and Editor:
+Tone down the use of colors in Explorer and Editor:

 ```json
 "explorer.decorations.colors": false,